AgateTravel WeLiveToServe

 Daylight Hours: 14 hours 22 minutes - 13 hours 50 minutes

-Daylight hours are shortened, but your travel time are still abundant, allowing you to spend more time on enjoying natural scenery and emptying yourselves.
-During this month, daily average sunshine hours get longer: 9.2 hours in northern regions and 8.9 hours in southern ones.
-If you would like to admire the sunset during your visit in July 2026, Senjojiki Rock Terrace, renowned as a worldwide sunset wonder, are highly recommended.
+On the one hand, sunny days are more common.
+During this month, daily average sunshine hours get longer: 9.2 hours in northern regions and 8.9 hours in the southern.
+Besides, more fine days mean the likelihood of catching the sunset is higher than that in other months.
+If you would like to admire it during your visit in July 2026, Senjojiki Rock Terrace, renowned as a worldwide sunset wonder, are highly recommended.

-As the rainy season is at the end, summer begins to turn on its power and sunny days are more common.
-Undoubtedly, sunshine becomes more intense, with UV index of 10-11, so pay special attention to sun protection, especially by the sea.
+On the other hand, sunshine becomes more intense, with UV index of 10-11, so pay special attention to sun protection, especially when having fun by the sea.

 Clothing Guide in Wakayama in July

 Outfits: Choose summer clothes as thin and breathable as you can, like oversize short sleeve shirts.
-Lightweight sun-protective gear is a must - both protect you from sunburn outdoors and ward off the chill from strong air-conditioning indoors.
-For lower body, loose sweatpants or shorts are acceptable for males, while females can wear short skirts.
+Lightweight sun-protective gear is a must - to both protect you from sunburn outdoors and ward off the chill from strong air-conditioning indoors.
+For lower body, loose sweatpants, shorts and skirts are all acceptable.

 Footwear: Comfy mesh sneakers or scandals are enough for your travel activities.